 Paczki Filling Ideas

 There are many different ways that you can fill the donuts.
-The easiest is to use store-bought jam.
+The easiest is to use store-bought jam, but the most traditional filling is rose hip jam.
 Here are a few other recipes you may enjoy:

 - Dulce de Leche